tmfg/mmtis-national-access-point/docs/deploy-with-slack/README.md

 1. Create New App
 1. Name app and define workspace
 1. Active Incoming Webhooks
+    1. Copy the Webhook URL **Warning: Do not publish this url anywhere!**
 1. Add Slash Commands
     1. /napotedeploy
     1. /napoteterminate